 The two Yankee players who have died June 5 both played with the team two years, and both played for the Yanks and no other team.
 Catcher Bill Reynolds (1924) played 10 games with the 1913-1914 Yankees, and got two hits but no home runs or rbi’s in 10 at bats.
 Righthander Pete Wilson (1957) pitched 20 games (18 starts) for the 1908-1909 Highlanders to a 9-8 record with no saves.

-The only nonYankee player to have passed this day we’ll mention is lefty pitcher Phil Knell (1944), who compiled most of his 79-90 record with no saves from 1888-1895 with the Colonels.
+The only two nonYankee player to have passed this day we’ll mention are lefty pitcher Phil Knell (1944), and righty Chuck Taylor (2018).
+Knell compiled most of his 79-90 record with no saves from 1888-1895 with the Colonels; while Taylor won 28 games, lost 20, and saved 31 from 1969 through 1976, mostly with the A’s and the Cardinals.

 Players Who Have Died This Day